 How can this be the source of strength and courage?
-My morning routine requires not doing anything before 9am.
+Shouldn’t it be more discipline?
+Shouldn’t it be my morning routine?!!!
+Well, my morning routine requires not doing anything before 9am.
 I am not naturally optimistic about what my day holds.
 My cup is half full….. of coffee.

-But let’s whip out my cape of Superhuman proportions, and embrace naivety and its innate power.
+But let’s whip out my cape of Superhuman proportions, and embrace naivety and why its my innate superpower.

 My friend naive has never held a place of honor or respect.
 In fact it was not uttered as a source for their success but I saw her everywhere.
-It has been a word used to downplay someone, it has a negative connotation, but for me, I tell you, it holds the essence of greatness.
+Naivety, a word used to downplay someone, has a negative connotation, but for me, I tell you, it holds the essence of greatness.

 The most powerful person in the room is the person who does not care what anyone else thinks.
 Naive people don’t seek approval, they learn through experience and research, and they are not limited by the belief that someone else knows more than them.
 They are like children in that their curiosities fuel their motivation and their hearts are not covered in the scars of experience.